How to Move to Canada, You Know, Just in Case

 You prooobably aren’t aiming for a start-up visa, but … just in case

 This option won’t apply to most of you, but if you can prove that you already have a qualifying business it’s worth considering.
 To obtain a start-up visa, you’ll need a Letter of Support confirming an investment of at least $200,000 from one of 21 venture capitalist groups OR $75,000 from one of nine angel investor groups.
-In addition, you’ll need to be accepted into one of 25 eligible incubator programs.
-You can find all those groups here, and you can take another ‘lil quiz to find out if you’re eligible for a start-up visa application in the first place here.
+In addition, you’ll need to be accepted into one of 30 eligible incubator programs.
+You can find all those groups and more information here.